Johnson & Son Blacksmith (ca. 1850)/ Wheelwright Shop (ca. 1886)

 The last owner of the shop, Howard Johnson (born in 1884) made the final Johnson wagon in the late 1920s but continued blacksmithing until his death in 1965.
 He was also a farmer for many years, mainly growing strawberries.
 The blacksmith/ wheelwright shop was moved to the Delaware Agricultural Museum and Village in 1980 through the generosity of the daughter of Howard Johnson, Mrs. Vinal (Cathel) Bennett.

-This building is typical of blacksmith shops found throughout rural America.
+The building is typical of blacksmith shops found throughout rural America.
 Blacksmith shops were usually filled with all sorts of clutter, from broken pieces of equipment awaiting repair to scrap iron, horseshoes, and a wide variety of tools.
 To reduce the risk of fire, a dirt floor was commonly used.
 The high, open ceiling allowed smoke and fumes to escape.
 For most blacksmiths and wheelwrights in the late 1800s, the main source of business in addition to making iron parts for wagons and tires for wheels, was probably horse shoeing, fixing harness, and sharpening and repairing farm tools.

 Share by: